Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Experiments

 \paragraph{Analysis}

-We conduct a manual qualitative analysis of UND queries for which \textit{QA models} produce incorrect answers according to both F1 and NVIDIA AA metrics,\footnote{We consider samples with values $<$0.5 on both metrics.} as the question in Fig.~\ref{fig: Overall Workflow}.
+We conduct a manual qualitative analysis of UND queries for which \textit{QA models} produce incorrect answers according to both F1 and NVIDIA AA metrics,\footnote{We consider samples with values $<$0.5 on both metrics.} with some examples shown in Table \ref{tab: unsatisfactory-UND-main}.
 We qualitatively observe that, in these cases, \textit{QA models} often generate answers that conflict with the gold annotation in the dataset, while this mismatch is resolved after rewriting.
-Additional examples are reported in Appendix~\ref{app: sheets}.
+Additional examples are reported in Appendix~\ref{app: sheets}, Table \ref{tab: unsatisfactory UND} and Table \ref{tab: rewritten and corrected UND}.